Telecommunications in Moldova: Internet

 Moldova has one of the best wired Internet connections in the world as well as one of the cheapest in terms of $ per Mbit.
 The overall infrastructure is well developed which allows many users to experience good quality services throughout the country.
 However, despite high speed availability and cheap prices the penetration level is quite low compared to many EU or CIS countries.
 At the end of 2015 there were 80 registered ISP's in the country with the majority being local or regional only with only few offering their services throughout the country.
 Moldtelecom and StarNet are country's leading providers sharing around 86% of the market.
 The remaining 14% are shared between other ISP's like SunCommunications, Arax Communications and others.
 All ISP's that offer their services across the country have their headquarters located in the capital city of Chişinău.

 Moldtelecom is the only ISP that offers its services throughout the country on a wide scale, StarNet follows offering its services in several large towns and regional centers.
 Other ISP's are limited to their town or region.

 Since 2008 all mobile carriers offer 3G HSDPA Internet access throughout the country.
 LTE is also available in Chişinău and select regions and is provided by all carriers.
 While Moldtelecom and StarNet are major players on the "wired Internet access" market, Orange Moldova, Moldcell and Unité are major players on "mobile Internet access" market.
 However, because the general state of the mobile market in the country is rather poor the gap between prices and quality for wired and mobile Internet is extremely high.

 After the War of Transnistria in early 1990s Transnistrian government denied access of operation for many Moldavian based companies on its territory including telecommunications companies.
 As such the only major ISP's in that area are local IDC or Interdnestrcom (Интерднестрком) and LinkService, both operate only on Transnistrian territory.

 The most popular wired Internet access technology is FTTx with about 72% of the market share as of 2020, xDSL comes second with about 19% of the market share.
 Average download speed throughout the country is estimated to be around 120 Mbit/s according to Ookla Net Metrics.
-In Chişinău and some regional centers speeds as high as 1Gbit/s are easily available through FTTx.
+In Chişinău and some regional centers speeds as high as 1 Gbit/s are easily available through FTTx.